Primal dual methods for Wasserstein gradient flows: Introduction

-The third major class of numerical methods is methods based on a time discretization of the gradient flow problem, known as the JKO scheme \cite{JKO98}.
+Compared to the classical numerical PDE approaches described in the previous section, a more modern class of numerical methods leverages the gradient flow structure of (\ref{maineqn}) to approximate solutions of the PDE by solving a sequence of minimization problems.
 This is the approach we take in the present work.
-Originally introduced by Jordan, Kinderlehrer, and Otto as a technique for approximating solutions of the Fokker-Planck equation (equation (\ref{maineqn}), $W=0$, $m=1$), this scheme approximates the solution $\rho(x,t)$ at time $t$ by solving the following sequence of $n$ minimization problems with time step $\tau = t/n$,
+Originally introduced by Jordan, Kinderlehrer, and Otto as a technique for computing solutions of the Fokker-Planck equation (equation (\ref{maineqn}), $W=0$, $m=1$) \cite{JKO98}, this scheme approximates the solution $\rho(x,t)$ at time $t$ by solving the following sequence of $n$ minimization problems with time step $\tau = t/n$,

 The JKO scheme is precisely the analogue of the implicit Euler method in the infinite dimensional Wasserstein space.
 The constraint $\rho \in \P_{ ac}(\Omega)$ ensures that the method is positivity and mass preserving, and the fact that $\dW^2(\rho,\rho^n) \geq 0$ ensures the energy decreasing along the scheme, $\energy(\rho^{n+1}_\tau) \leq \energy(\rho^{n}_\tau)$.